connorjarrett/lab-notebook/posts_md/adding-a-mailing-list-to-a-github-pages-site-through-getformio.md

 <!--
 # title: Adding a mailing list to a GitHub pages site through getform.io
-# description: I dive in to the challenges of trying to create a mailing list whithout acccess to a backend
+# description: I dive in to the challenges of trying to create a mailing list without access to a backend
 # seo-description: Connor Jarrett explores the solutions and processes for creating a mailing list for a blog, and why it isn't as easy as it might seem.
 # category: My projects
 # keywords: mailing list, github pages, github, emails, email service, getform, mailchimp, email notifications, notifications